If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - Throw in an Nvidia GeForce 256 graphics card or ATI Radeon that you purchased anytime in the last 10 years.

-That is all you will need, but my recommendation is to use a more powerful system that has at least a 2 core CPU with 1GB RAM and 1GB VRAM.
+That is all you will need, but I recommend using a more powerful system with at least a 2-core CPU with 1GB RAM and 1GB VRAM.
 This will ensure that you have a smooth experience.

 Emulator Name | DuoS |